vmware-archive/kubeless/examples/jvm/scala/Readme.md

 # Scala on runtime JVM

 !!
-WIP the jar-file is to large for the storage backend
+WIP the jar-file is to large for the storage backend, you have to pass a url to the jar file.

 `sbt assembly` Build the jar with all deps